Why study for a Master's degree with us?

 - The taught MA programmes.
 These traditional one-year (full time) programmes include a taught section, where you will have close contact with tutors and your peers in weekly seminar groups, as well as an independent research element culminating in your MA dissertation.
 The MA is perfect either as the capstone and further specialisation of your undergraduate education or as preparation for PhD research.

 Whichever Master’s programme you choose, you can study a wide range of modules.
 We are unique in our breadth and depth of specialist choices available, allowing you to combine study of continental philosophy with contemporary analytic philosophy.
-Members of academic staff have an especially wide range of research interests, but we have particular strengths in: Philosophy of Mind (particularly the Philosophy of Perception); 19th Century Continental Philosophy; 20th Century Continental Philosophy; Epistemology; Philosophy of Psychology, Aesthetics; Moral and Political Philosophy.
+Members of academic staff have an especially wide range of research interests, but we have particular strengths in: Philosophy of Mind (particularly the Philosophy of Perception); 19th Century Continental Philosophy; 20th Century Continental Philosophy; Epistemology; Philosophy of Psychology, Aesthetics; Moral, Legal and Political Philosophy.

 In the recent Research Excellence Framework (REF2014), we ranked first in the UK for the quality of our research (‘research outputs’) and fourth overall, with over 90% of the research published by our staff in books and journal articles over a six year period from 2008 assessed as being ‘internationally excellent’ or ‘world leading’.